2016bgeyer/Reinforcement-Learning/README.md

 # Reinforcement-Learning
 Q Learning For the game Nim

-This should not be particularly difficult, and you could probably get it done this week if you wished.
 A Q-learner that learns to play Nim.

-This project is an easy assignment.
-What I'm asking you to do is to complete the assignment, then "enhance" it in some way.
-Try three heaps; try prioritorized sweeping (ask me); try comparing approaches to alpha, gamma, action-selection procedures, ways of implementing the "opponent, etc.  Try extending to 3-Heap Nim.
+Try three heaps; try prioritorized sweeping;
+try comparing approaches to alpha, gamma, action-selection procedures, ways of implementing the "opponent, etc.  Try extending to 3-Heap Nim.
 Something fun.

-You might also try to analyze what happens when you try random opponents versus co-adaptive ones.
+Might also try to analyze what happens when you try random opponents versus co-adaptive ones.
 Advantages?
 Disadvantages?

 ABOUT NIM
 ---------
 There are several versions of Nim.
-The version we will play is called 1-Heap Nim and it goes like this:
+This version is called 1-Heap Nim and it goes like this:

 1. Put N sticks in a pile (called a "heap")
 2. Players take turns taking 1, 2, or 3 sticks out of the heap.